 I sign the paper.

-He plucks the pen from my frozen fingers.
-Scrawls his name on the line next to mine.
+He plucks the pen from my frozen fingers, then scrawls his name on the line next to mine.

 “That was easy, huh?”
-He slaps the desk with both hands.
-Gets to his feet.
+He slaps the desk and gets to his feet.
 “Take it easy, Jon.”
 He shrugs into a jacket.

-“Wait, that’s it?”
-I demand.
-“Are you for real?
-I just signed a two-word paper.”
-The logical part of me—the one that worries about GPAs, scholarships, and getting enough hours at my part-time job—has taken back over.
+I blurt, “Wait, that’s it?
+I just signed a two-word contract.”
+The logical part of me—the one that worries about GPAs, scholarships, and getting enough hours as a part-time dog walker—has taken back over.

-He pins me down with those steady gray eyes.
 “You took a step toward what you wanted.
-In a lot of cases, that’s the best you can do.
-Doesn’t matter if it makes any sense, there’s a deeper part of you that knows the angles, that sees beyond the visible connections.”
-He puts his hands in his pockets.
-“I mean come on, Jon—you think you’d be happy with the 9-5?
-Living for the weekends, an extended vacation once a year, praying you’ll stay healthy so nothing derails your white-picket life?
-There’s more in store for you.
+Most of the time, that’s all you can do.
+Doesn’t matter if it makes any sense, because a deeper part of you knows the angles—it sees beyond the visible connections.”
+He puts his hands in his pockets and gives me an exasperated look.
+“Come on, you think you’d be happy with the 9-5?
+Living for the weekend, an extended vacation once a year, fretting and fussing over your white-picket life?
+There’s more to you, Jon.
 You know it in your heart.
 You know it in your soul.”

 “For you?”
-He opens the door and stands to the side.
-“Things’ll get weird, but that’s a good thing.
-Trust me—working a job would have driven you insane.”
+He holds the door open for me.
+“Things will get weird, but that’s not a bad thing.
+Trust me, working at a job would have driven you insane.”

-“Okaaay…” I’m not sure of how to reply.
-But still—I want to know more.
-“Wanna get some food?
-I’m caught up on my classes and I’m not working today, so—”
+“Okaaay…” I’m not quite sure of how to respond.
+But still, I want to know more.
+“Wanna grab lunch?
+I’m caught up on school, so—”

-“She sounds gnarly.”
+“She sounds pretty gnarly.”
 I walk through the door.
 He locks up behind me.

 “You have no idea.”
-We walk down the hall, past the offices, out the main door and into the lot.
-“We share the same name, believe it or not.
-‘Chris.’
-Only she spells it with a ‘y’ instead of an ‘i.’ ”
+We stroll out the entrance and into the lot.
+“We share the same name: ‘Chris.’
+She spells it with a ‘y’ instead of an ‘i.’ ”

 “Yep.”
-We head toward his car, which is right next to mine.
-“When I was younger, it would have been weird if a girl was named Chrys, ‘y’ or not.
+We head for his car, which is parked next to mine.
+“When I was younger, it would have been weird if a woman was named Chrys, ‘y’ or not.
 Funny how things change, huh?”

 I feel obliged to agree.
 “Yeah.
 Funny.”

-We get in our cars and drive off the lot.
-It starts to rain—fat, heavy drops that clack against the glass.
-Typically, it would add a side of drear onto my normal state of blah.
+I get in my car and drive off the lot.
+A second later, it starts to pour—fat, heavy drops that clack against the glass.
+Typically, the rain would add drear onto my normal state of blah.